EBIvariation/eva-pipeline/README.md

 The latest stable version can be found in the [master](https://github.com/EBIvariation/eva-pipeline/tree/master) branch. [develop](https://github.com/EBIvariation/eva-pipeline/tree/develop) contains work in progress, which is fully tested but could be more unstable.

-If a MongoDB instance is available in the machine where you are running the build, you can test and build the application with `mvn test package`.

-If a MongoDB instance is not available, please run `mvn package -DskipTests`.
+If a MongoDB instance is available in the machine where you are running the build, you can test and build the application with `mvn test package`, otherwise please run `mvn package -DskipTests`.

 ## Run

 Once successfully built, you can simply run the produced JAR file with `java -jar target/eva-pipeline-2.0-beta2-SNAPSHOT.jar`.

-We did not implement a custom command line, we are using the `org.springframework.boot.autoconfigure.batch.JobLauncherCommandLineRunner` class to obtain all the parameters from command line.
-Almost all the parameters you can use are showed in the `example-launch.sh` script.

-### Examples
+Arguments to run the pipeline can be provided either using the command line or a properties file.
 Skeletons to load genotyped and aggregated VCF files are provided in the `examples` folder.

 `application.properties` is used to configure database connections and applications the pipeline depends on (OpenCGA and Ensembl VEP, see _Dependencies_ section).